 Out of the Woodwork: U.S. Forests and Black Cultures, 1800–1940

 Until the early 1900s, Americans lived in an Age of Wood.
-Vast forests in the eastern half of the U.S. and the Pacific Northwest were converted into railroad ties, carts and carriages, houses and buildings, barrels for conveying goods, and charcoal to power emergent industries.
+Vast forests in the eastern half of the United States and the Pacific Northwest were converted into railroad ties, carts and carriages, houses and buildings, barrels for conveying goods, and charcoal to power emergent industries.
 Historians have told us a great deal about the Euro-Americans who either took part in this process of deforestation and development or who warned about its recklessness.
-And we know of Euro-American artists, like Albert Bierstadt and Frederic Church, who made the forests into national symbols, even as they disappeared.
-Historians have had less to say about the African Americans, especially—but not exclusively—in the Southeast, who were integral to the Age of Wood.
+And Euro-American artists, such as Albert Bierstadt and Frederic Church, made the forests into national symbols, even as they disappeared.
+Historians have had less to say about African Americans, especially—but not exclusively—in the Southeast, who were integral to the Age of Wood.

 This is the Avery Distinguished Fellow Lecture.